Life can be stressful. It is important for wellbeing to identify and frequent one

 Juniata is privileged to have a two-part open-air Peace Chapel in honor of Elizabeth Evans Baker and designed by architect and sculptor Maya Lin in 1989.

 Located off Warm Springs Avenue, the Peace Chapel is accessed via a self-guided walk.
 The main Chapel features 24 granite stepping stones leading to a 40-foot circle of 53 granite blocks.
 The individual Chapel has a large circular stone atop a wooded hill.
-An outdoor library near the parking area offers free copies of Steps Toward Inner Peace.
+An outdoor library near the parking area offers free copies of several interfaith prayer and peace resources.

 The Statton Learning Commons Meditation Room